sebastian-vogt-cs/bachelors-thesis/jupyter/README.md

 In order to sample new branches, remove the third-last cell.
 Beware though, that in randomwalks the branches are hardcoded, so you have to adapt this file after sampling new branches
-* The tex-tables generated for the case study are not exactly the same that were used in the paper.
+* The tex-tables generated for the case study are not exactly the same that were used in the thesis.
-In the paper, the values might be hardcoded and in a different order or formatted differently.
+In the thesis, the values might be hardcoded and in a different order or formatted differently.

 ## Python Packages
-I would recommend to just trie and run the notebooks and install anything that is missing, but jut in case, I listed all the packages included in my working configuration (not all are needed probably)
+I would recommend to just try and run the notebooks and install anything that is missing, but jut in case, I listed all the packages included in my working configuration (not all are needed probably)

     Package                  Version